MarinaTrofimovich/Marina_Trofimovich/README.md

 - Built a prediction model which can classify if a customer is going to leave or not (trained Logistic Regression, k-nearesr neighbors, SVC, Random Forest and optimized them using GridSearchCV).

-- Chose the best model in accordance with business goals.
+- Analyzed the metrics and chose the best model in accordance with business goals.

 ## Tools